The main differences from regular tennis

 - Racquet abuse: If you smash a racquet you are immediately disqualified.
 You are also fined £20.00 which must be paid prior to playing any further tour matches.
 However, if you do no damage and you can still play with it, then you may continue playing as long as you use the same racquet for the rest of the match…even if you break a string during the match after you have whacked it against something, you still need to continue using it.

-- Serving: Overarm or underarm serving is permitted but out of courtesy it is fairer to inform your opponent that you are about to serve underarm.
+- Serving: Overarm or underarm serving is permitted but it is mandatory to inform your opponent that you are about to serve underarm.
 This also allows people to abuse you for taking the soft option!

 - If you win the toss in doubles you can either choose to serve, or choose which member of the opposing team serves first!